-In the United States, there is a mind-blowing amount of medical debt–$81 billion of it as of 2016.
+In the United States, there is a mind-blowing amount of medical debt–$140 billion of it as of 2020.
 And this problem isn't exactly trending in the right direction.
 Over the last decade, patient responsibility has grown significantly, and over one five-year period, from 2012 to 2017, it nearly doubled.

 And this directly impacts physicians’ bottom lines.
 As patient responsibility increases, each clinic's ability to collect payment from their patients become increasingly important.

 Historically, doctors' primary response to payment collection problems has been to work with a debt collection agency, but as patient payment collection becomes a larger portion of their revenue, utilization of debt collection agencies becomes less feasible.
 This is because debt collectors are actually pretty terrible at collecting debt...

 Research has shown that debt collectors' recovery rates for non-hospital healthcare providers are ~22%, and when factoring in the debt collectors’ typical 25%-50% contingent fees, doctors are in a precarious position.
 Essentially, they can count on only seeing ~10-15% of all their bills that they send to collections.
-And LOTS of bills get sent to collections, as one in six people have medical bills in collections.
+And LOTS of bills get sent to collections, as more than one in six people have medical bills in collections.

 Factoring in the providers who don't even send bills to collection agencies, the actual average healthcare provider only collects 6.06% on the dollar for true-self pay and 15.51% for out-of-pocket costs after the patient’s insurance plan.